michaelend1/michaelend1/README.md

 ## My Goal

-I want to become a cybersecurity professional and work as a SOC Analyst (TEMPORARY FILLER)
+To become a Cybersecurity professional and understand threats, prevent attacks, and keep an organizations data safe in order to operate without fear.

 ## Skills